lyz-code/blue-book/docs/coding/python/python_code_styling.md

 ### [Allow any subclass](https://mypy.readthedocs.io/en/stable/kinds_of_types.html#union-types)

-It's not yet supported, so the expected format
+It's not yet supported (unless inheriting from an abstract class), so the expected format

 ```python
 class A: